achtnullzwei/Doorman/docs/en/guide/firmware/nuki-bridge-firmware.md

     },
     notes() {
         if(this.integration == 'mqtt') {
-            return 'The MQTT Integration requires further setup!
+            return 'The firmware requires further setup after flashing!
 Please take a look at the <code>MQTT</code> section below.';
         }
         return '';
     },